a-ppropriate/problemsolving/README.md

 ### Draft
 #### Structure

-/index.html - site index

-/leet.py - a script to automatise work with jsons

-/assets/ - a place to store css/js needed for site functioning
+##### Site

 /problems/ - a place to store solutions

 /problems/leetcode/ - leetcode solutions

-/problems/leetcode/{id}/ - a place to store solution files
+/problems/leetcode/{id}/ - a place to store solution files, {id} being problem id

+/assets/ - a place to store css/js needed for site functioning

+##### Misc

+/leet.py - a CLI script to automatise work with jsons

+/bookmarklets/ - a place to store bookmarklets for scraping

 ##### Issues
 - Looks like there is no easy way to scrap leetcode task descriptions without piling up the dependencies.
 I'll use js bookmarklets to scrap the needed ones + insert from clipboard.